ljlamarche/magcoordmap/README.md

 Note that some dependencies ([apexpy](https://apexpy.readthedocs.io/en/latest/) and [cartopy](https://scitools.org.uk/cartopy/docs/latest/)) are dependent on correct linking with compiled libraries on your system.
 If installation is proving problematic, try installing these packages independently following their own installation instructions before installing magcoordmap with pip.

 # Usage
-To add a magnetic coordinate grid to a cartopy map with the axes `ax`, simpily import `magcoordmap` and use the `add_magnetic_gridlines` function.
+To add a magnetic coordinate grid to a cartopy map with the axes `ax`, simpily import `magcoordmap` and use the `maggridlines` function.

 ```python
 import magcoordmap as mcm